llm-bible/llm-bible.github.io/_publications/luo2023chatgpt.markdown

 citations: 47
 bibkey: luo2023chatgpt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2303.15621'}]
-tags: [Language Modeling, Reinforcement Learning, GPT]
+tags: [GPT, Reinforcement Learning, Language Modeling]
 ---
 The performance of text summarization has been greatly boosted by pre-trained language models.
 A main concern of existing methods is that most generated